 In the last 30 days, an estimated 3.5% of Americans have suffered psychological distress, according to the Centers for Disease Control and Prevention.
 This results in more than 61 million visits to doctors’ offices annually.
-Clearly, primary care providers such as Dr. Joseph Pierson and the healthcare professionals at Allied Health Solutions, with offices on Wilshire and Santa Rosalia Drive in Los Angeles, play a key role in mental health care.
+Clearly, primary care providers and the Healthcare Professionals at Allied Health Solutions, with an office in Inglewood, CA, play a key role in mental health care.
 Call today, or book an appointment online if you feel the need for assistance.

 Mental illness comes in many forms, on their own, in combination, or resulting as a complication from another disorder.
 Often, similar mental issues are classed together in groups of like disorders.
 Some of the most common mental illnesses are discussed here.

 Affective disorders create changes in your moods, such as seasonal affective disorder, thought to be caused by lack of sunlight during the winter season.
 Depression and bipolar disorder also fall into this category.